• Skip to primary navigation

 Tips on how to freeze rhubarb

-• You do not need to freeze rhubarb on a baking sheet first as long as you dry the stalks before adding to the freezer bag.
+• You do not need to freeze rhubarb on a baking sheet first as long as you dry the stalks before adding them to the freezer bag.

 • Cut rhubarb to the size you will need for a recipe.